Gamecube/N64 to USB adapters manual [Work in progress]

 Gamecube sliders Fix above for details.

-- The L and R sliders will be disabled if L and R are fully pressed when connecting
+The L and R sliders can be disabled if L and R are fully pressed when connecting

 always detects and assigns the analog axis instead, disable the analog function